k7n2g/dapa/README.md

 [@deroholic](https://github.com/deroholic):
 - Difficulty adjustment algorithm using Kalman-Filter.

-Thank you to every people testing actively the code base, honest miners and every future contributors!
+Our thanks to the all that support and engage with with Great crypto community.

 ## Main features